 Once you have all of your ideas down, you can develop your editorial calendar and start creating.

-I’m going to talk about the writing process because … well, that’s what I do.
-Your specific content creation strength might be videos or graphics or podcasts.
-Whatever it is, the creation process follows some pretty similar guidelines:
+Your specific content creation strength might be videos or graphics or podcasts, but writing is the foundation of most content generation.
+Whatever content you make, the creation process follows some pretty similar guidelines.

-- Create something unique.
-Don't simply regurgitate the information that's already out there.
+Don't just regurgitate the information that's already out there.
 Infuse a unique style or cite new research to emphasize your points.

-- Be concise and clear.
-You want your audience to relate to you and derive value from your content … and not have to sift through jargon or confusing metaphors.
+You want your audience to relate to you and derive value from your content.
+So, don't ask them to sift through jargon or confusing metaphors.

 The way you edit your (or others') work is a very subjective process.
 You may want to edit as you go, or you might wait a few days and review the work with fresh eyes.
 You might care a great deal about grammar, or you might aim for a more colloquial piece.